 4. There are floors used for human occupancy more than 30 feet below the finished floor of the lowest level of exit discharge; or

-5. Buildings or structures where the fire or police chief determines that in-building radio coverage is critical because of its unique design, location, use or occupancy.
+5. Buildings or structures where the fire marshal determines, in consultation with the fire chief, that in-building radio coverage is critical because of its unique design, location, use or occupancy.

 EXCEPTIONS: